 By simply selecting the file, you can stream it directly without transcoding – provided the device you are playing it on supports it.
 Some devices are restrictive with what can be played back, while others simply don’t support certain file types or codecs.
 In this instance, head to the transcode “folder” and pick one of the other options.

 Under PS3 Media Server on your computer you will find a tab titled Transcoding Settings which corresponds with each of these transcoding options.
 You’ll need to have a fiddle to get things set up the way you want, but with a little bit of tweaking you can easily scale large videos back for older devices or do other things like add borders to compensate for overscanning.

 If your renderer doesn’t require transcoding, then don’t use it.
 Your host computer will thank you, as simply serving the file with no transcoding is a far less resource-intensive task.
-If you find you are having playback issues, stutters or encounter media you can’t play – hit up the official and incredibly detailed FAQ for troubleshooting tips.
+If you find you are having playback issues, stutters or encounter media you can’t play – hit up the official and incredibly detailed FAQ [No Longer Available] for troubleshooting tips.